 Since the early 1980’s Leanne has developed her interest in yoga into a career pathway through the study of Chinese Medicine and Ayurveda.
-She undertook teacher training in 1988 with Sivananda Yoga and Vedanta academy in India.
-Along side a continuing personal practice in yoga, Leanne commenced her second teacher training in the tradition of Krishnamacharya in 1996.
+She undertook teacher training in 1988 with Sivananda Yoga and Vedanta Academy in India.
+Alongside a continuing personal practice in yoga, Leanne commenced her second teacher training in the tradition of Krishnamacharya in 1996.

-Leanne is honoured to have the opportunity to serve, along with the wonderful team of Committee members and office staff, as President of Yoga Australia.
+Leanne is honoured to have the opportunity to serve, along with the incredible team of Committee members and office staff, as President of Yoga Australia.
 She has previously participated in the association as Queensland State Representative, as part of the Conference Committee and more recently as the Queensland State Management Coordinator.

-Katie first discovered yoga at high school in 1997.
+Katie first discovered yoga at High School in 1997.
 She fell in and out of yoga until committing to a regular practice from 2006.
-Over the years Katie has seen the benefits of yoga in her own life physically, mentally, emotionally and socially.
+Over the years Katie has seen the benefits of yoga in her life physically, mentally, emotionally and socially.
 Katie began teaching yoga in 2011 and became a qualified yoga therapist in 2015.
 She owns a boutique yoga studio in Busselton, regional Western Australia.
 Katie hopes to share her journey and knowledge with others so they too can benefit from the practice of yoga.

 Katie is a qualified school teacher and workplace trainer who has over a decade of experience in management, education and training, and quality auditing.
 She is thrilled to have the opportunity to be able to contribute to the Yoga Australia community.